jfriedmanedu/MLProjectITCS5154/README.md

 # MLProjectITCS5154
-This is a prviate repository for my ML Individual Project for ITCS 5154
+This is a prviate repository for Jacob Friedman's ML Individual Project for ITCS 5154

 ## Project Goal
 #### The goal of this project is to reimplement the agent used in the paper **"A Context-Aware Approach for Detecting Worth-Checking Claims in Political Debates"** but instead of using the original implementation we are going to try an RNN implementation and a Transformer implementation.
 We will utilize Grid Search to find the best hyperparameters for our models.
 We will follow the same pre-processing steps and utilize the same data for comparative accuracy.